yazinz/CoffeeShop/README.md

 ![Screenshot_2025-01-05_15_32_26](https://github.com/user-attachments/assets/d8713caf-2df3-45f0-8686-802ffe707248)

-Thanks for reading and playing the CTF.
+Thanks for reading this walkthrough and playing the CTF.